-- 1. Refrain from comments that would interfere with the maintenance of student discipline and/or disclose confidential information. - 2.
-Refrain from making public statements about the District known to be false or made without regard for truth or accuracy. - 3.
-Refrain from making threats against co-workers, supervisors, or District officials. - 4.
-Recognize that their comments may generally be viewed as representative of the District.
+- Refrain from comments that would interfere with the maintenance of student discipline and/or disclose confidential information. - Refrain from making public statements about the District known to be false or made without regard for truth or accuracy. - Refrain from making threats against co-workers, supervisors, or District officials. - Recognize that their comments may generally be viewed as representative of the District.

-Violations of these guidelines may constitute cause for disciplinary action.
+Violations of these guidelines may result in disciplinary action.